 Nome, Alaska | Gold Rush Fever

 Arrive and disembark in Nome, Alaska, among the wildest reaches of mainland America and the final destination for the Iditarod dogsled competition.
-Gold can still be mined here and you have opportunity to try gold panning firsthand; also experience a dogsled demonstration and a stop at the Bering Sea Land Bridge National Monument visitor’s center.
-Following lunch at Old St. Joe’s Church, take advantage of time to explore the downtown area of Nome.
-Transfer to the airport for your A&K charter flight to Anchorage.
-Continue on your homebound flight or extend your stay in Anchorage.
+Gold can still be mined here, and you have an opportunity to try gold panning firsthand; also experience a dogsled demonstration and a stop at the Bering Sea Land Bridge National Monument visitor's center.
+Following lunch at Old St. Joe's Church, take advantage of time to explore the downtown area of Nome.
+Transfer to the airport for your A&K internal flight to Anchorage.
+Continue on your homebound flight or extend your stay with our Alaska post-tour extension.

 Note: This cruise includes regular Zodiac boat excursions, walks over uneven terrain and optional, challenging hikes.
 Due to the nature of expedition cruising, this itinerary is subject to change and is for guidance purposes only.